nbrehaut/megr2157-portfolio/docs/assignments/A02/index.md

 # A2 – Truss Stress Analysis

 ## Objective:
 Design a light weight planar truss using A500 structural steel.
 There are four steps outlined below.
 Steps 1 through 2 require FBDs as well as calculations to determine the design.
-The third step requires a CAD model and verification of the analytical calculations in the previous steps. ( Pins not required in CAD model)
+The third step requires a CAD model and verification of the analytical calculations in the previous steps.

 ## Truss Geometry: